 Now is the time for you and your business to show customers that your concern is for their welfare.
 This is your opportunity to be real with your customers.

-“The pandemic has stressed our business — both through slower sales and the cost of implementing new safety protocols.
+“The latest wave of this pandemic has stressed our business — both through slower sales and the cost of implementing new safety protocols.
 But we’re committed to serving you throughout this crisis.
 We hope you will stand by us.”

 We’ll get through this

 It’s been said many times before, but it’s important to remember that we’ll get through this.
 What matters now is HOW you navigate this pandemic as a business and a person.